 Combating illegal exports of textile waste through EU Textile EPR Directive

-Another important aspect of the EU Textile EPR Directive is to combat illegal exports of textile waste to countries that are not adequately prepared for it.
+Another important aspect of the EU Textile EPR Directive is combating illegal exports of textile waste to countries that are not adequately prepared for it.
 The new regulations clearly define what is considered waste and what is considered reusable textiles.
-This should prevent waste from being exported under the pretext of reuse.
-The measures complement proposals for a new regulation on waste shipments, which will ensure that waste is only exported if it is guaranteed to be managed in an environmentally sound manner.
-The new regulations also emphasize the need to consider social economy entities, such as charities and social enterprises, in existing textile collection systems, allowing them to operate their own collection points without being subjected to disproportionate administrative requirements.
+This is intended to prevent waste from being exported under the pretext of reuse.
+The new regulations also emphasize the need to take social entities such as charities and social enterprises into account in existing textile collection systems and to view them as partners that support reuse and repair.

 EU Textile EPR Directive: A step towards sustainability

-The EU Textile EPR Directive initiative is a significant step towards a more sustainable and circular textile industry in the EU.
-Considering that the EU generates 12.6 million tons of textile waste per year and so far only 22% of it is collected and recycled separately, these measures are of great importance.
-The introduction of EPR for textiles and the promotion of textile collection, sorting and recycling will help reduce the environmental impact of textile production and create a more sustainable future.
+The EU Textile EPR Directive is a significant step towards a more sustainable and circular textile industry in the EU.
+Given that the EU generates 12.6 million tons of textile waste annually and currently only 1% of textile waste is recycled into new garments, these measures are of great importance.
+The introduction of EPR for textiles and the promotion of textile collection, sorting, and recycling will help reduce the environmental impact of textile production and shape a more sustainable future.

 Next steps